 The training in question consists of two sessions.
 In this article I am only going to cover the first session.
-I’ll write another one about the second session soon.
+I’ve written a separate article about the second session.

 The trainers were Gaynor Trueman and Jessica Hyer Griffin, who are both part of the Leicester team.
 They took it in turns to speak and I mostly won’t identify who said what.